 - Even if accepted into the MFA Program, and even if they have completed the first residency, if the Fast-Track student receives any NC or INC in their final BA quarter, they will be automatically withdrawn from the MFA Program.
 BA students cannot reapply to the Fast Track in this case or if they fail to complete the first MFA semester.

 - If a Fast Track student does not successfully complete the first MFA semester, they will still have 18 remaining BA units to complete their undergraduate degree.
-They will no longer be an MFA in Creative Writing student, and would need to reapply upon graduation from the BA program.
+They will no longer be an MFA in Creative Writing student, and would need to reapply as a regular applicant upon graduation from the BA program.

 - BA Creative Writing faculty are not involved in the selection process and cannot guarantee acceptance into the MFA.

 - In order to qualify for the BA/MFA Fast Track program, a student in the AULA BA program must officially apply through the AULA Admissions Office (and follow all of the AULA Admissions Office application guidelines) and be provisionally accepted into the MFA program;